-I have been involved in freelance photography for thirty three years, and photography in general for forty eight.
+I have been involved in freelance photography for thirty four years, and photography in general for forty nine.
 I used a camera for the first time at age thirteen (a Kodak Brownie 44a 127 roll film camera).
 Since then I have worked with small, medium, and large format film cameras.
-In 2004 digital technology had become mature enough for me to invest in my first DSLR.
-My current front line equipment comprises medium and small format DSLRs, though the medium format camera has become the workhorse in carrying about 99% of the load these days.
-It is better suited to the creation of large prints.
+In 2004 digital technology had matured sufficiently for me to invest in my first DSLR.
+My current front line equipment comprises medium format DSLRs and a late 1970s Pentax 67 that gets occasional outings along with a Spotmeter V.

 Groundstar Shadowlight Art